phani125/project-09/Readme.md

 ## Built with:

 - HTML
-- Project was build using Flexbox, Positions ans Wrapper
+- Project was build using Flexbox, Positions and Wrapper

 ## Time taken: